 One of MYOB's focuses is ensuring businesses have the right mix of qualifications and labor costs for each shift by automating rostering.
 It also provides a wide scope of human resources activities such as leave planning, employee development, recruitment, onboarding and reporting.

 Employment Hero is one of the best workforce planning tools when it comes to reducing administrative tasks of HR professionals.
+You get to optimize efficiency and save lots of hours on admin work, sync data, and manage employee scheduling with ease and comfort.

 It uses automated onboarding and induction, election signature, auto-reminders for key events and auto lodging of super and tax details.
 It's also easy to use from an employee perspective, enabling staff to see and update all of the relevant HR details they need.

 However, once again, Employment Hero doesn't have the same long term forecasting capabilities of some other strategic workforce planning tools.
+So if you’re looking to get insights into your potential recruitment needs there are certainly other low-hanging fruits around.

 For organizations that have a lot of people coming and going, workforce management can be much more complicated.
 Even assessing the size of the current workforce can be hard, with factors such as contractors working on hourly rates and remote, flexible staff.
 Timecloud is one of the more powerful strategic workforce planning tools in accounting for a wide range of internal and external factors.